 I grew up anticipating that through democratic ways, the ills of the world would be addressed.
 Even after following the Lord, aged 19, I remained active in special interest initiatives.

 Today, I find myself wondering if the energy I sincerely invested, and the resources I contributed, were the best use of my time.
-There are, without doubt, inequalities across the globe as well as up and down the UK.
+There are, without doubt, inequalities across the globe as well as near us.
 I applaud the many compassionate initiatives in response to a vast ocean of global need.

 Yet, I find myself wondering if my time might not have been better spent in prayer.
 It is often said that we are in part the answer to our prayers.